JanssenProject/jans/jans-shibboleth-idp/docs/trustrelationship_persistence_design.md

 - **Stored-blob forward compatibility:** seeding profile rebuilds from `SamlProfileConfigurationDefaults` means a new profile field added later reads as its default from old rows — good, but note it so a future field addition is a conscious "defaults on read" choice.
+- **`FILE` handle lifecycle & orphan cleanup (D17 fallout).** Because the `FILE` token is dereferenced into a durable, TR-owned file handle at write time (§6), the metadata-source write is **multi-step** (dereference → copy to durable storage → write the payload) and owns the resulting cleanup obligations: a crash after the copy but before the payload write leaves an **orphan blob**; replacing or clearing a `FILE` source, or deleting the TR, must **release the superseded/owned bytes**.
+Neither is a jans-orm transaction (single-entry autocommit only), so treat handle GC the same lazy, reconcilable way the activation context treats superseded leases — a sweep that deletes durable blobs no live TR references — rather than assuming a synchronous delete always lands.
+Design this alongside the staging service (`openapi_design_spec.md` §5.8), since the two share the same "own the bytes, GC what's unreferenced" model.
 ```